wonsunahn/Capstone_Fall2019/_internships/presentation_schedule.md

 ---
 layout: page
+title: CS 1900/1950 Presentation Schedule
 permalink: /internship_presentation_schedule
 ---

-# CS 1900 Presentation Schedule

 Note: There will be a maximum of NINE internship/research presentations per class.
 Internship presentations should be five minutes long sharp.
 I will cut you off at exactly five minutes.
 Don't forget to send me your slides by the previous day midnight.